 Click on the map above to be taken to Wikiloc, a free app where you can download a map and GPS directions for the Bourton-on-the-Water to Wyck Rissington walk.

 The starting point is Bourton-on-the-Water’s war memorial, on the corner of the High Street and Sherbourne Street near the motor museum.
 If you’re travelling by car, there’s paid parking at Bourton Vale Car Park (GL54 2LU), a couple of minutes away – £5 for three hours.
-Beware Bourton gets hugely busy in summer though so it’s a good idea to get there early.
+Beware that Bourton gets hugely busy in summer though so it’s a good idea to get there early.

 If you’re travelling by public transport, you can reach Bourton on the 801 bus from Cheltenham and Northleach in one direction and Stow-on-the-Wold and Moreton-in-Marsh in the other, or the 802 bus from Kingham.
 The nearest train station is in Moreton-in-Marsh, 20 minutes away.

 Stage 1: Bourton-on-the-Water to Wyck Rissington

 Start your walk at the Bourton-on-the-Water war memorial and walk down the High Street, following the River Windrush.
 Once you reach the first bridge, cross over the road and follow the signposts for the Oxfordshire Way and Monarch’s Way, which take you around the right-hand side of the Dial House Hotel and Restaurant.
 Then bear right onto Station Road.

 Cross the road and walk up past the Coop petrol station, turning off down the road on the right which is signposted Cemetery and Greystones Nature Reserve, then taking Greystones Lane on the left.
 Once you get to the end of the road, turn right into Greystones Farm.